Stern-Lab/AssociVar/association_tests/README.md

                                     -j NUMBER_OF_JOBS -o OUTPUT_FILE

-4. Run association_test.py scripts, recommended as a job array.
+4. Run association_test.py scripts, recommended to run as an HPC job array.
 This uses the blasts dataframe (INPUT_BLAST_DF), mutations dataframe (INPUT_MUTATION_DF) and the position couple index file (INPUT_POSITION_PAIRS_DF) created in steps 2-3.
 Each job runs chi square association tests for every pair of positions from the position couple index file for which the index matches the job id.
 It saves the contingency tables for every pair of positions, and a csv containing all of the chi2 results.
 All sequenced reads are required to span a certain part of the genome, by defualt this is from the start position to the end position specified in create_couple_index_file.py, but this can also be set to a larger area using start_pos_read and end_pos_read.
+If running as only one job, run with -j 0.

    - usage: association_test.py [-h] -b INPUT_BLAST_DF -m INPUT_MUTATION_DF -i
                            INPUT_POSITION_PAIRS_DF -o OUTPUT_DIR [-s